 Presenter and Performer Acceptance Notifications: Friday, June 22

-Meet the Makers Happy Hour: Friday, July 27
+Makers Happy Hour: Saturday, July 28 at MoPOP

 Maker Load-In: Friday, August 17